lisa-lumos/git/README.md

 # Git Learning Notes

 ## Clone an existing repo
-To clone an existing repo that is created from web UI, first cd to the local destination folder:
+To clone an existing repo that is created from web UI, first cd to the local destination folder, then:

 ```sh
 lisa@mac ~/D/git> git clone https://github.com/lisa-lumos/git-learning.git